 3. Results

-Figure 2 Changes of population topic diversity indices (a) and of individual diversity indices (b) of the scale-free (SF) intralayer models due to α.
-Hp: topic population entropy; NT: number of distinct topics; RT: robustness due to random removal of agents; dg: mean distance of the subset of topics that agents know; JsT: Jaccard similarity of topic set between agents; ncc: number of connected components of induced subgraphs based on each agent’s learnt topics.
+Figure 2 Changes in population topic diversity indices (a) and individual diversity indices (b) of the scale-free (SF) intralayer models due to α.
+Hp: topic population entropy; NT: number of distinct topics; RT: robustness to random removal of agents; dg: mean distance of the subset of topics that agents know; JsT: Jaccard similarity of topic set between agents; ncc: number of connected components of induced subgraphs based on each agent’s learnt topics.
 See Sect.
 2.2 and Fig. 1d,e for more details.
 Each line represents the mean changes of 5 realizations, analyzed every 5 steps.

 3.1.
 Nonblock intralayer models

-The changes of the different diversity metrics for the scale-free networks are shown in Fig. 2 as an example to illustrate the tradeoff effect of the self-learning versus social influence probability on the population and individual diversity.
+The changes of the different diversity metrics for the scale-free networks are shown in Fig. 2 as an example to illustrate the tradeoff effect of self-learning versus social influence probability on population and individual diversity.

 Generally, topic population diversity increases with self-learning probability α in terms of the topic entropy Hg and number of topics NT.
-Through learning/discovery through time, low α could still achieve better population diversity.
+Through learning/discovery over time, low α could still achieve better population diversity.
 However, it does not seem likely for the worst case considered here, where entropy does not even increase considerably pass its initial value.
 The initial decrease of Hg when α=0.1 is because the agents start learning from each other, hence temporarily creating bias towards some topics, leading to decrease of entropy.
-It must be noted here that the entropies are already high initially due to initialization.
+It must be noted here that the entropies are high at first due to initialization.
 However, taking the trends of both NT and Hg into account, it is reasonable to say that higher α improves topic population diversity.
 Additionally, higher α leads to more robust retainment of the topics under random agent removal (i.e. higher RT).

 On the other hand, topic individual diversity usually decreases based on the chosen metrics.
 Increased α leads to decreased mean learnt topics distance dg and number of components ncc in the induced subgraphs.
-Intuitively, higher social influence – lower α – would allow the agents to access topics out of their comfort zone easier, hence their own subgraph of topics tend to be more generalist, whereas higher α leads to more specialization.
+Intuitively, higher social influence – lower α – would allow the agents to access topics out of their comfort zone more easily, hence their own subgraph of topics tends to be more generalist, whereas higher α leads to more specialization.
 Lastly, at the local level JsT, lower α leads to more similarity between neighbors, hence lower local diversity.
 Although not analyzed, this hints at how social influence could create modularity in the learnt topic graph τ.

 These trends are quite consistent across different considerations of non-block models (Fig. S1).
-Increasing in α leads to higher topic population diversity (NT,Hp), robustness (RT) and local diversity (JsT).
+Increases in α lead to higher topic population diversity (NT,Hp), robustness (RT) and local diversity (JsT).
 On the other hand, such increases tend to result in loss of topic individual diversity (dg, ncc).
 When taking into account degree-dependent initialization strategies (Fig. S2), favoring more obscure topics leads to the same trend as random initialization.
 However, initially favoring more popular topics actually would be detrimental generally across different population, local and individual diversity indices, especially for those networks generated by preferential attachments (PA) models, possibly because learning more easily gets stuck in the topics connected to the popular ones (last row in Fig. S2b).

 In summary, in non-block intralayer models, higher self-learning α leads to higher topic diversity in a local and population context, but whereas higher social influence encourages higher individual topic diversity.
 Initialization favoring more popular topics seems to have a negative effect on these different metrics.